dmohl/fs-web-cloud-mobile/README.md

 fs-web-cloud-mobile
 ===================

-F# Web, Cloud, and Mobile Development Examples
+Examples used in the book Building Web, Cloud, and Mobile Solutions with F# - http://shop.oreilly.com/product/0636920026099.do.